 In addition, non-nuclear weapon states that hold nuclear weapons within their borders (four in Europe) face two additional threats; that of coming under pre-emptive attack and of accidental detonation.
 Although the probabilities of such occurrences are low, the resulting impacts are too devastating to even be considered as acceptable possibilities.

 Furthermore, non-nuclear weapon states place enormous faith in the belief that they will be protected in the case of a nuclear attack by the nuclear weapons capability of their allies — the so-called nuclear umbrella.
 This is supposed to act as a deterrent against a potential first strike.
 This reliance on the allies’ nuclear arsenal for protection however, rests on very thin ice, since it is based on “political commitments or official statements” only.
 In other words, no explicit obligation — emanating from treaty texts — exists which will require the use of nuclear weapons in response to a nuclear attack.
 This is the case for both NATO and the security arrangements that Australia, Japan and South Korea have concluded with the United States.
 Dr. Jeffrey Lewis, in the case of Japan and South Korea, encapsulates this mirage as such:

-“The so-called “nuclear umbrella” exists only because the United States is pledged to defend Japan and South Korea and happens to possess nuclear weapons.
+“The so-called “nuclear umbrella” exists only because the United States is pledged [emphasis added] to defend Japan and South Korea and happens to possess nuclear weapons.
 The rest is left to the imagination.”

 Since it is “left to the imagination” we might as well disband this argument for our allies’ nuclear weapons — and our supposed protection under them.